FAC8/READMES/Git-And-GitHub-READMEs.md

 #### Pull requests

-You fork a repository, make a great revision to the project, and want it to be recognized by the original developers, maybe even included in the official project/repository.
+You fork a repository, make a great revision to the project, and want it to be recognised by the original developers, maybe even included in the official project/repository.
 You can do so by creating a pull request, so the authors of the original repository can see your work, and then choose whether or not to accept it into the official project.
 Whenever you issue a pull request, GitHub provides a perfect medium for you and the project’s maintainer to communicate.

 #### Social networking